nookit-dev/bnkit/README.md

 ### Installation and Running

-To install dependencies, run:

-bashCopy code
+To install dependencies (it's literally just bun type typescript types don't worry, it would work without but this is what makes the typescript magic work), run:

 `bun install`

 To start the project, run:

-bashCopy code

 `bun run index.ts`